-With this Privacy Policy we inform which personal data we process in connection with our activities and operations, including our website.
-In particular, we inform about what for, how and where we process personal data.
+With this privacy statement we inform which personal data we process in connection with our activities and operations including our montana-international.com website.
+In particular, we provide information about what personal data we process, for what purpose, how and where.
 We also inform about the rights of persons whose data we process.

-For individual or additional activities and activities, further data protection statements as well as other legal documents such as general terms and conditions (GTC), terms of use or conditions of participation may apply.
+For individual or additional activities and operations, skinther data protection declarations as well as other legal documents such as general terms and conditions (GTC), terms of use or conditions of participation may apply.

-We are subject to Swiss data protection law and any applicable foreign data protection law, such as in particular that of the European Union (EU) with the General Data Protection Regulation (GDPR).
+We are subject to Swiss data protection law as well as any applicable foreign data protection law, such as in particular that of the European Union (EU) with the General Data Protection Regulation (GDPR).
 The European Commission recognizes that Swiss data protection law ensures adequate data protection.

 1. Contact addresses